Average GP Earnings

 The average is based upon:

-3 x Full Time GPs
+Full Time GPs + Part Time GPs

 From these earnings the GPs are required to pay many thousands of pounds of insurance premiums and for the Partners / Owners of the surgery they have unlimited liabilty.